Office of Equity, Community and Human Rights

 The Office of Equity, Community and Human Rights also manages and coordinates the work of the Champaign Community Coalition.
 The Coalition’s mission is to identify and assist with critical community issues that impact the lives of area youth and their families.
 The Coalition is a system of care network that includes: local government, law enforcement, juvenile justice, behavioral health, education, child welfare, and community based service providers.

 The City of Champaign supports the rights of the LGBTQ community.
-In 2017, Champaign was one of 506 U.S. cities scored during the 2017 Municipal Equality Index (MEI) and one of nine cities in Illinois.
-Champaign ranked in the top 25% of U.S. cities ranked this year and tied for the second highest score out of Illinois cities ranked.
+In 2018, Champaign was one of 506 U.S. cities scored during the 2018 Municipal Equality Index (MEI) and one of nine cities in Illinois.
+Champaign is ranked in the top three of Illinois cities ranked.
 The MEI is issued annually by the Human Rights Campaign and measures how inclusive the City’s policies, laws, and services are for LGBTQ individuals living and working here.
 Learn more at hrc.org/mei.